 To do things differently, we need to see things differently.
-That’s what Doors of Perception is about.

 The author of this blog, and the founder of Doors of Perception, is John Thackara.
 He does live and online talks , and produces events, for cities, institutions and organisations around the world.
 The outcomes of each collaboration are, typically: a shared perception of new opportunities; a good idea of how to exploit them; and new connections between people to make those actions happen.

 Above right: John’s one page speaker flyer and formal cv.

 For thirty years John Thackara has traveled the world in his search of stories about the practical steps taken by communities to realize a sustainable future.
 He writes about these stories online, and in books; he uses them in talks for cities, and business; he also organizes festivals and events that bring the subjects of these stories together.

 John is the author of a widely-read blog (you’re reading it now) and of How To Thrive In The Next Economy.
 His previous book was the best-selling In the Bubble: Designing In A Complex World (MIT Press).
 John organizes conferences and festivals in which social innovators share knowledge.

 A Brit who now lives in southern France, John studied philosophy, and trained as a journalist, before working for ten years as a book and magazine editor.
 He was the first director (1993—1999) of the Netherlands Design Institute in Amsterdam; he was program director of Designs of The Time (Dott07), the social innovation biennial in England; he was commissioner in 2008 of France’s main design biennial, Cité du Design.

 John is a Senior Fellow of the Royal College of Art, in London, and a Fellow of Musashino Art University in Japan.
 He is also a member of the UK Parliament’s Standing Commission on Design.